ghadfield32/ml_preprocessor/README.md

 | **11.
 Configuration Management** | - **Method:** YAML configuration files<br>- **Dynamic Adjustment:** Based on `model_type`<br>- **Options:** Environment-specific configurations, Parameter tuning through configuration files                                                              | - **Method:** YAML configuration files<br>- **Dynamic Adjustment:** Based on `model_type`<br>- **Options:** Environment-specific configurations, Parameter tuning through configuration files                                                              | - **Method:** YAML configuration files<br>- **Dynamic Adjustment:** Based on `model_type`<br>- **Options:** Environment-specific configurations, Parameter tuning through configuration files                                                              | - **Method:** YAML configuration files<br>- **Dynamic Adjustment:** Based on `model_type`<br>- **Options:** Environment-specific configurations, Parameter tuning through configuration files                                                              | - **Method:** YAML configuration files<br>- **Dynamic Adjustment:** Based on `model_type`<br>- **Options:** Environment-specific configurations, Parameter tuning through configuration files                                                              | - **Method:** YAML configuration files<br>- **Dynamic Adjustment:** Based on `model_type`<br>- **Options:** Environment-specific configurations, Parameter tuning through configuration files                                                              | - **Environment-Specific Configurations:** Different settings for different environments (e.g., development, production)<br>- **Parameter Tuning:** Adjust preprocessing parameters via config files<br>- **Easy Adjustments:** Update YAML to change preprocessing steps per `model_type`                                                                                                                                                                                                |

+🔍 Explanation of Columns

+    Preprocessing Step: The sequential step in the data preprocessing workflow.

+    Model Types: Each column corresponds to a specific machine learning model type, detailing the preprocessing techniques applied at each step.

+    Additional Options: Other available methods and configurations that can be customized or extended based on specific project needs.

+🛠️ How to Use This Table

+    Identify the Steps: Review each preprocessing step to understand the necessary actions in the workflow.

+    Select Model-Specific Techniques: For your specific model type (e.g., Logistic Regression), identify the recommended techniques.

+    Explore Additional Options: Consider additional methods and configurations to further customize the preprocessing pipeline according to your dataset and project requirements.

+🔧 Customization Tips

+    YAML Configuration: Leverage the preprocessor_config.yaml file to adjust preprocessing parameters seamlessly.
+This allows you to tailor the preprocessing steps to different model types without modifying the code.

+    Pipeline Flexibility: Utilize scikit-learn's Pipeline and ColumnTransformer to create reusable and modular preprocessing workflows.
+This enhances maintainability and scalability.

+    Imputation Strategies: Experiment with different imputation methods to handle missing data effectively based on data distribution and model sensitivity.
+For example, using KNNImputer for models sensitive to feature scaling like Support Vector Machine.

+    Encoding Choices: Choose encoding techniques that best capture the relationships in your categorical data without introducing multicollinearity.
+For instance, using OneHotEncoder for nominal features in Logistic Regression.

+    Scaling Methods: Select scaling methods that align with your model's requirements.
+For example, MinMaxScaler is preferred for K-Means Clustering to ensure all features contribute equally to distance calculations.

+    Handling Class Imbalance: Select appropriate SMOTE variants based on your dataset's feature composition.
+Use SMOTENC for datasets with both numerical and categorical features in classification tasks, SMOTEN for purely categorical datasets, and SMOTE for purely numerical datasets.
+Additionally, you can choose other variants like BorderlineSMOTE, ADASYN, SMOTEENN, or SMOTETomek if further customization is needed.

+    Inverse Transformations: Utilize inverse transformations for interpretability of model predictions.
+This is especially useful in understanding how scaled or encoded features relate back to the original data.

 ## 🛠️ Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.